Bvumbi/Bvumbi/README.md

-- 👋 Hi, I’m Livingstone Bvumbi, an AWS Certified Solutions Architect Associate cloud wizard :)
+- 👋 Hi, I’m Livingstone Bvumbi, an AWS Certified Solutions Architect Associate.
-- 👀 I’m interested in Cloud DevSecOps and Data Engineering
+- 👀 I’m interested in Cloud DevSecOps and Data Engineering.
-- 🌱 I’m currently learning Data Engineering
+- 🌱 I’m currently learning Data Engineering.
 - 💞️ I’m looking to collaborate on open source tools that make Cloud Computing easy and efficient.
 - 📫 How to reach me - livingstonebvumbi@gmail.com